 - Latest mould remediation techniques

 - Thorough decontamination and cleaning

 - Odour removal (if required)

 Drag the slider to see our mould remediation work in practice after Restorations (UK) work.

 Our Mould Remediation Process

-Mould spores are present in properties at all times but can’t be seen by the naked eye as they are so small.
+Mould spores are always present in properties but they can’t be seen by the naked eye as they are so small.
 They move through the air and settle on surfaces before they are removed by general cleaning.
 However, when a mould spore lands on a damp surface, they begin to grow and multiply causing a mould issue in the property.